 Bring a camera and maybe some mosquito repellent if you tend to become a meal for the mossies.
-The walk is a loop, so simply start at one end and make your way around at your own pace.
+The walk is a loop track, so simply start at one end and make your way around at your own pace.

 Red Rock Walk & Springs Beach